Diet adaptation in dogs

-I investigate the genomic pattern of divergence between Heliconius pardalinus and Heliconius elevatus, two long recognized tropical butterfly species, and demonstrate the results supporting the hypothesis that species difference can be maintained by very few genomic regions (~1% of the genome) with extensive gene flow after the speciation event.
-These results show that transformation of “islands of divergence” into “continents” might not be essential to maintain species differences.
+I investigated the genomic pattern of divergence between Heliconius pardalinus and Heliconius elevatus, two long recognized tropical butterfly species, and demonstrated the results supporting the hypothesis that species difference can be maintained by very few genomic regions (~1% of the genome) with extensive gene flow after the speciation event.
+These results show that the transformation of “islands of divergence” into “continents” might not be essential to maintain species differences.

-You can read more about the results of this project in my thesis.
+You can read more about the results of this project in my Master’s thesis.

 Gene expression in different organs of hybrid sculpins